Thesis: Malaysia

-Like the British model, the PhD or MPhil student is required to submit their theses or dissertation for examination by two or three examiners.
+Like the British model, the PhD or MPhil student is required to submit their thesis or dissertation for examination by two or three examiners.
 The first examiner is from the university concerned, the second examiner is from another local university and the third examiner is from a suitable foreign university (usually from Commonwealth countries).
 The choice of examiners must be approved by the university senate.
-In some public universities, a PhD or MPhil candidate may also have to show a number publications in peer reviewed academic journals as part of the requirement.
+In some public universities, a PhD or MPhil candidate may also have to show a number of publications in peer reviewed academic journals as part of the requirement.
 An oral viva is conducted after the examiners have submitted their reports to the university.
 The oral viva session is attended by the Oral Viva chairman, a rapporteur with a PhD qualification, the first examiner, the second examiner and sometimes the third examiner.

 Branch campuses of British, Australian and Middle East universities in Malaysia use the respective models of the home campuses to examine their PhD or MPhil candidates.